 The two keys to developing a milk supply are:

-- Removing milk from your breasts (once you have some to remove)
+- Removing milk from your breasts – Once you have some milk, removing it frequently helps you maintain and increase your supply.

 How often should you pump when relactating?
 And how long should you pump?